orimarco/Lola/README.md

 The Language Of Languge Augmentation was found by Iddo Zmiri under the supervision of Prof. Yossi Gil in the Technion.
 Lola is a tool for language extensions and can equip any language with new syntax and semantics.
 Lola's syntax is Macro based, and designed to run on a precompiled code, transforming it from the new syntax to the domain syntax.
-Compared to other preprocessor tools, Lola is much powerfull and even allows the programmer to run python code.
+Compared to other preprocessor tools, Lola is much more powerful and even allows the programmer to run python code.

 ##Hello, Lola!
 Lola's basic blocks are **Lexi**s.